JamieBort/Portfolio-Website/Revamp2023.md

     - Test the live site on mobile device.

     - Test the live site on my laptop.

+    - When the above have been done/addressed, the last thing that needs to be taken care of is to solicit feedback.
+For that I have created this `Accessibility Issue Questions.md` document.

   - Things that need to be addressed: